sass/sass/doc-src/HAML_CHANGELOG.md

 * Fix the error message for unloadable modules when running the executables under Ruby 1.9.2.

+* Fix an error when combining old-style and new-style attributes.

 ## 3.0.22

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.22).